How Long Does Divorce Take in Florida?

 Can I Relocate With My Children Out of State Before or During Divorce?

+It is possible to relocate, but there must be open communication with the other parent throughout the legal process.
+A large part of any divorce involving children is the creation of a parenting plan.
+It is vital that this parenting plan include information about when each parent will spend time with the child and how the parents will stay in touch with the child.
 Moving out of state is a big change, and it can make it difficult for the other parent to see his or her child.
 It is possible to use technology and tools to maintain regular contact and help reinforce the relationship that each parent has with the child.
 Some options include Skype, Google Hangouts, FaceTime and other communication technologies that help parents stay in touch with their children.

 In addition to the communication element, your time-sharing schedule will need to account for the child’s ability to spend time with both parents.
 You will need to reach agreements regarding vacations, school breaks and holidays.